AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 ```

 Similarly, you can use `list -s` to sort the items by **sale price**, and `list -p` to sort by **profit**.
 Once again,
-note that for sorting the items by sale price and by profit, operational items like Item C **will not appear** in these
+note that for sorting the items by sale price and by profit, operational items like Item B **will not appear** in these
 sorted lists as they do not have a sale price.

 [Back to table of contents](#table-of-contents)